Our Phase Two (Statutory) Consultation is now closed, having run for six weeks from Wednesday 19th March to Wednesday 30th April 2025.

 Green Infrastructure

-Explore opportunities to enhance green infrastructure, such as introduce new public rights of way, woodland blocks and hedgerow planting.
+Explore opportunities to enhance green infrastructure, such as introduce new a new permissive path, woodland blocks and hedgerow planting.

 Grazing